minxinz/PokegoApi-java/README.md

 See this guide for adding functionality: https://docs.google.com/document/d/1BE8O6Z19sQ54T5T7QauXgA11GbL6D9vx9AAMCM5KlRA

-See this spreadsheet for RPC endpoints and progress : https://docs.google.com/spreadsheets/d/1Xv0Gw5PzIRaVou2xrl6r7qySrcmOKjQWLBjJA73YnJM
+See this spreadsheet for RPC endpoints and progress: https://docs.google.com/spreadsheets/d/1Xv0Gw5PzIRaVou2xrl6r7qySrcmOKjQWLBjJA73YnJM

 ___
 :exclamation: :exclamation: :exclamation:

-This API may have issues when the PokemonGO servers are under high load or down, in this case please wait for the official to get back up.
+This API may have issues when the Pokemon GO servers are under high load or down, in this case please wait for the official to get back up.
 You can check the official servers status on [IsPokemonGoDownOrNot.com](http://ispokemongodownornot.com) or [MMOServerStatus.com](http://www.mmoserverstatus.com/pokemon_go).

-This API doesnt fake the official client perfectly, niantic may know that you aren't using the official app, we encourage you to use an alternate account to play with this API.
+This API doesn’t emulate the official Pokemon GO client perfectly, and Niantic may know you are not using the official client.
+Using a dummy test account is recommended.

-If you are using this lib to catch pokemon and loot pokestop, take care that you aren't teleporting, the servers may issue a softban against your client (its temporary, between 10 and 30 minutes in general).
+If you are using this library to catch Pokemon and loot PokeStop, make sure that you aren't teleporting, the servers may issue a soft ban against your account (its temporary, between 10 and 30 minutes in general).

 :exclamation: :exclamation: :exclamation:
 ___